 But it wasn't long before the couple knew they wanted to find a way to be together full-time.
 After just six months, her partner was packing up her life to come and be with Charlotte in London.
 “She made a huge sacrifice for our relationship, and everyone thought we were crazy for moving in together so soon,” Charlotte says.
 “But, you know, lesbians and U-Hauling — ha.”
 Charlotte and her partner ended up leaving London to travel the world together, an experience they blogged about, before landing back in the Isle of Man during the pandemic."
 Seven years later we are still together and stronger than ever,” Charlotte says.

-In college, Gracie dated someone who went to a different school, about a six-hour drive from her own.
+In university, Gracie dated someone who went to a different uni, about a six-hour drive from her own.
 Although the couple had strong chemistry, they both had busy schedules, and it was hard to make time between their classes and extracurriculars to talk, let alone to see each other.

 The couple dated for a few more months.
 But the distance and their trust issues continued to plague them.
 “It became one of those things where I was constantly checking to see who his ‘best friends’ on Snapchat were and being suspicious when a girl’s name popped up,” she says.
 “It got to be toxic, and even though, in person, I felt so supported and loved by him, it was hard for the affirmation and affection to translate through Skype and by phone.
 Ending things was so hard and it took me most of college to get over it.”